cdapio/cdap/docs/developer-guide/source/examples/pageViewAnalytics.rst

 Deploying and Starting the Application
 --------------------------------------
-Make sure an instance of the DAP is running and available.
+Make sure an instance of the CDAP is running and available.
 From within the SDK root directory, this command will start CDAP in local mode::

 	$ ./bin/cdap.sh start